Benjamin1630/3DAsteroidMiner/SPACE_BRAKE_SYSTEM.md

   - Note: Actual consumption scales with velocity and fuel efficiency upgrades

 ## Usage Tips
-1. **Flight Assist Mode**: Leave space brake ON for easier flight control - it acts like flight assist in Elite Dangerous
+1. **Quick Braking**: Hold X when you need to stop quickly in specific directions
-2. **Precision Maneuvering**: Thrust in one direction while drift is automatically cancelled in others
+2. **Precision Maneuvering**: Hold while thrusting in one direction to kill drift in others
-3. **Strafing Combat**: Strafe sideways while the brake keeps you from drifting forward/back
+3. **Strafing Combat**: Hold brake + strafe sideways to prevent forward/back drift
-4. **Quick Direction Changes**: Reverse thrust while brake handles residual drift
+4. **Quick Direction Changes**: Hold brake while reversing thrust for rapid stops
-5. **Fuel Efficient**: Only uses fuel for actual braking, not when you're actively thrusting
+5. **Fuel Efficient**: Only uses fuel while held and only for actual braking performed
-6. **Landing Approaches**: Perfect for station docking - thrust toward station while brake kills all lateral drift
+6. **Landing Approaches**: Hold brake while thrusting toward station to auto-cancel lateral drift
-7. **Traditional 6DoF**: Turn it OFF for pure Newtonian physics with no automatic stabilization
+7. **Manual Control**: Release brake for pure Newtonian physics with no stabilization

 ## Technical Notes
 - Uses Unity's new Input System (not legacy Input)
-- Toggle-based rather than hold-based for easier gameplay
+- **Hold-based** rather than toggle for immediate control
 - Integrates with existing fuel system via ShipStats component
 - Only active during flight (disabled when docked)
 - Frame-independent using Time.fixedDeltaTime for fuel consumption
+- Force limited to 95% of velocity to prevent oscillation and over-correction

 ## Future Enhancements
 Possible improvements for the space brake system: